drfperez/skysphere/README.md

 # skysphere
-Project for Technologicals students at Pompeu Fabra High School This is a project designed for school course 2021-2022 and course B1F
+Project for Technological Branch of Baccalaureate students at Pompeu Fabra High School (Martorell, Spain).
+This is a project designed for school course 2021-2022 and course B1F